Sato tau functions and construction of Somos sequence: Abstract

 \section{Abstract}

 In this short article, we will reconstruct the KP equation from Plücker relations and provide some generalizations on this topic.
 Additionally, in the final section, we define the discrete function $\tau$ in a similar manner, leading to the construction of an integer sequence that has not yet been listed in the OEIS.
-Furthermore, this approach allows us to construct many other sequences that are not listed in the OEIS.
+Furthermore, this approach allows us to construct many other sequences that are not listed in the OEIS, This allows us to see a connection between integrable systems and number theory.